-Homeowners and agents want to sell properties at their target prices fast, so they need real estate photographers who can take enticing and high-quality pictures to market listings.
-That’s why we're going to discuss real estate photography tips involving equipment, settings, lighting, compositions, shot list, post-processing, and work ethics.
+Homeowners and agents want to sell properties at their target prices, so they hire a professional real estate photographer who can take enticing and high-quality pictures to market listings.
+That’s why we're going to discuss real estate photography tips involving equipment, settings, exposure, compositions, shot list, editing, and work ethics.

-Real estate photos need to make a solid impression right away.
-You can achieve this with the right equipment, the appropriate camera settings, and knowing how to find the best lighting.
-You must also work on composition, staging, and editing to make images look spacious yet natural.
+Real estate photos need to make a solid impression on potential buyers right away.
+You can achieve this with the right equipment, the appropriate camera settings, and the best exposure.
+You must also work on composition, staging, and editing to make photos look spacious yet realistic.

-High-quality photos can either make or break a property listing, and consequently, your credibility as a real estate photographer.
-With that said, it's time to learn the best real estate photography tips and practices so that you can become a successful and in-demand photographer in your area.
+The way you take photos can either make or break a property listing, and consequently, your credibility as a professional photographer.
+With that said, it's time to learn some tips and practices so that you can become a successful and in-demand photographer in your area.

 It would be better to use a full-frame DSLR or mirrorless camera for real estate photography.
-While cropped-sensor cameras are also good, they can't get a lot of light as opposed to full-frame cameras.
+While cropped-sensor cameras are also good, they tend to limit the field of view as opposed to full-frame cameras.

 In addition, make sure to pick a camera with interchangeable lenses so that you can use specialty lenses.
-Your choice of camera for real estate photography must also have great ISO performance for night and low-light shooting.
+Your choice of camera for real estate photography must also have excellent ISO performance for low-light or twilight shooting.

-Being a real estate photographer means shooting around properties quickly while covering the most space you can.
-You need a lens with a focal length that's wide enough to capture a place entirely without causing distortions.
+Being a great real estate photographer means shooting around properties quickly while covering the most space you can.
+You need a lens with a focal length that's wide enough to capture a place entirely without causing distortions in photos.

 Sharpness, height, and straight lines are fundamental elements of real estate photography.
 With a tripod, you get to stabilize your camera setup even when you need to use low ISO or slow shutter speeds.

-In general, one high quality flash is enough for small rooms, whereas you would need to add strobes for bigger spaces.
-While you can use natural lighting, there are spacious properties that need more light, and light from windows or doors may not be enough.
+In general, one high-quality flash is enough for a small room, whereas you would need to add strobes for bigger spaces.
+While you can use natural light for real estate photography, there are spacious properties that need more lighting.

 For off-camera flashes, you would also need to attach a flash trigger for your camera and flash units so that both pieces of equipment would fire off at the same time as you press the shutter.